CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: NETWORKS

 \subsection{Pyramidal Images and Feature Maps in ICSTN}

 From Table \ref{icstn}, we find that a bigger receptive field can benefit accuracy.
 When the kernel size and stride keep the same, another way to increase the receptive field is using pyramidal images.
-In Table \ref{icstnPyramid}, we show networks using pyramidal images or feature maps with lower resolution.
-The downsampled image at each pyramid level has half the size of the image at the adjacent lower level.
+Networks using pyramidal images or feature maps with lower resolution are shown in Table \ref{icstnPyramid}.
+The downsampled image at each pyramid level has half the size of the image of its adjacent lower level.
 So the lowest-resolution image of the network that has 4 pyramids has one-eighth the width and height of the original image.
 The number of network blocks is the same as the number of pyramids.
 The first pose prediction block uses the images at the highest pyramid level with the lowest resolution.
 The predicted pose is used to warp the original image.
 Then the warped image is downsampled to the next lower pyramid level and input to the next network block.
-For image downsampling, we compared bilinear image interpolation and average pooling.
+For image downsampling, we compared bilinear image interpolation~\cite{jaderberg2015spatial} and average pooling.
 They have similar accuracy, but average pooling is faster in our Pytorch implementation.